 Your credit score is a reflection of your reported credit history at one moment in time.
 It changes as new information is added to your credit report, or when you handle credit in a more responsible or less responsible manner.

 The following five steps can help you raise your credit score:

 Step 1: Pay your bills on time

 Your payment history accounts for approximately 35% of your credit score more than any other factor.
 If you have a history of paying bills late, you need to start paying them on time.
-You can schedule automatic payments to help ensure you're never late again.

 If you've missed payments, get current and stay current.
 Each on-time payment updates positive information to your credit report.
 The longer your history of paying bills on time, the higher that portion of your credit score will be.

 Errors happen, so review your credit report closely for:

 - Accounts with the wrong account date or credit limit listed